InfoCompass/miki-chat/docs/INSTALL.md

 This target should take care of building the docker image and pushing it into the DockerHub repo.

-# BLAH
+# Update model

-On an Ubuntu 20 System, checkout the repository.

-Install transcrypt and unlock the miki-chat repository.

-`cd miki-chat`

-Then run

-`sudo bash scripts/install.sh`
+Here we update the conversation model by training it from the conversation data and pushing it to the Rasa server.